RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 1. Detect each display by using EnumDisplayDevices function.
 This function lets you obtain the information about display devices in the current session.

 2. To query all display devices in the current session, call this function in a loop, starting with DevNum set to 0, and incrementing DevNum until the function fails.
-To select all display devices in the desktop, use only the display devices that havethe DISPLAY_DEVICE_ATTACHED_TO_DESKTOP flag in the DISPLAY_DEVICE structure.
+To select all display devices in the desktop, use only the display devices that have the DISPLAY_DEVICE_ATTACHED_TO_DESKTOP flag in the DISPLAY_DEVICE structure.

 3. To get information on the display adapter, call EnumDisplayDevices with lpDevice set to NULL.
 For example, DISPLAY_DEVICE.DeviceString contains the adapter name.